 Following World War II, a German prisoner of war who spent time in a military detention camp in Alabama returned to his native country and acquired some silver Spitzhauben.
 With the help of his friend, Dr. Albert McGraw, the German then brought some hatching eggs to the United States when he returned to gain citizenship to this country.
 These eggs hatched what was to become the foundation stock of Spitzhauben in the United States.

-Today there are a few nice silver Spitzhauben specimens in America, but many specimens of this breed have defects.
+Today there are a few nice silver Spitzhauben specimens in America, but many members of the American gene pool have defects.
 For example, frequently the crest on the birds –which should be a forward-raking mohawk according to the breed standard– is often like a miniature version of a poofy Polish crest.
+Other common defects include non-standard leg color (they should be blue), and a comb on the rooster that is not properly separated into the ideal split horn-type comb.
 Also, some American birds may have suppressed immune systems from inbreeding, and lymphoid leukosis, a disease that kills chickens, is common in the existing American Spitzhauben gene pool.

 In 2013, Greenfire took an unusual step: We imported silver Spitzhauben even though this variety has been established in America for more than a half century.
 We made this extraordinary effort to help cure the defects in and fortify the limited gene pool of silver Spitzhauben in this country.
-We were lucky enough to import the offspring from a pair of silver Spitzhauben that recently took top honors at a national poultry show in Europe.
-So, our birds come from championship lines and should do much to inject new and better genetics into American Spitzhauben flocks.
+We were lucky enough to import the offspring from a pair of silver Spitzhauben that recently took top honors at a national poultry show in Europe, and they meet the breed standard in a way that addresses many of the defects found in some American flocks.

 Silver Spitzhauben: Unsexed Day-Old Chick